 apt-get install nodejs npm

 3. Verify the installation

 To verify the installation, we will check both nodejs and npm versions.
 We will do this with the following commands:

 If these commands are executed without error and show us the version of the installation, then we have installed nodejs and npm correctly.

 Finally, we will create a small "Hello World" program to demonstrate how Node JS works.
 First, we will create a text file, for example, with the 'nano' editor.

 Then copy and paste the code we show you:

 Save the file with the key combination

-CTRL + O and finally execute the program as follows:
+CTRL + O and finally, run the program as follows:

-If you have correctly followed the steps in this tutorial, you will have successfully installed Node JS and NPM, as well as writing a small "Hello World" program to verify its operation.
+If you have correctly followed the steps in this tutorial you will have successfully installed Node JS and NPM, as well as written a small "Hello World" program to verify its operation.